Dangerous Dog Breeds

 Dog Bites Are More Common Than You Imagine

 Getting bitten by a dog happens more regularly than one might think.
 In fact, Americans are four times more likely to sustain a dog bite than a workplace injury.
-According to the Centers for Disease Control, there are approximately 4.7 million dog bites in the United States, with 800,000 requiring medical attention.

 Keep in mind that this statistic only counts reported instances.
 The actual number is likely much higher.
-Of the hundreds of thousands of injuries, there are approximately three dozen deaths per year, with pit bulls being the primary culprit.
+Of the hundreds of thousands of injuries, there are approximately three dozen deaths per year, with “Pit Bulls” being the primary culprit.

-This is not to say all pit bulls, or any of the breeds listed here, are inherently dangerous.
+This is not to say all “Pit Bulls”, or any of the breeds listed here, are inherently dangerous.
 Violence and aggression are attributed to factors beyond a dog’s genetic makeup.
 An abusive or neglectful owner may directly or indirectly create an environment that makes these dogs more aggressive.

 Who Monitors Dog Attacks?